luli100/luli100.github.io/_posts/2021-02-02-effective-cpp.md

 - Store newed objects in smart pointers in standalone statements.
 Failure to do this can lead to subtle resource leaks when exceptions are thrown.

+## Designs and Declarations

+### Item 20: Prefer pass-by-reference-to-const to pass-by-value.

+**Things to Remember**

+- Prefer pass-by-reference-to-const over pass-by-value.
+It's typically more efficient and it avoids the slicing problem.
+- The rule doesn't apply to built-in types and STL iterator and function object types.
+For them, pass-by-value is usually appropriate.

+### Item 21: Don't try to return a reference when you must return an object.

+**Things to Remember**

+- Never return a pointer or reference to a local stack object, a  reference to a heap-allocated object, or a pointer or reference to a local static object if there is a chance that more than one such object will be needed. (**Item 4** provides an example of a design where returning a reference to a local static is reasonable, at least in single-threaded environments.)

+### Item 22: Declare data members private.

+**Things to Remember**

+- Declare data members private.
+It gives clients syntactically uniform access to data, affords fine-grained access control, allows invariants to be enforced, and offers class authors implementation flexibility.
+- protected is no more encapsulated than public.

+## Implementations

+### Item 26: Postpone variable definitions as long as possible.

+**Things to Remember**

+- Postpone variable definitions as long as possible.
+It increases program clarity and improves program effeciency.

+## Inheritance and Object-Oriented Design

+### Item 32: Make sure public inheritance models "is-a".

+**Things to Remember**

+- public inheritance means "is-a."
+Everything that applies to base classes must also apply to derived classes, because every derived class object is a base class object.

+## Templates and Generic Programming

+## Customizing new and delete

+## Miscellany